 The returned object will include all the objects accumulated through the sim_abundance to strat_error.
 The run_strat function adds three data.tables called total_strat, length_strat and age_strat that include stratified estimates of total abundance, abundance at length, and abundance at age, respectively.
 To this, strat_error adds data.tables ending with _strat_error or _strat_error_stats.
-The _strat_error objects simply contain stratified estimates of abundance (column named I_hat) with corresponding true values of abundance available to the survey (column named I) and the strat_error_stats data.frame includes metrics of mean absolute error (MAE), mean-squared error (MSE) and root-mean-squared error (RMSE).
+The _strat_error objects simply contain stratified estimates of abundance (column named I_hat) with corresponding true values of abundance available to the survey (column named I) and the strat_error_stats data.frame includes metrics of mean error (ME), mean absolute error (MAE), mean-squared error (MSE) and root-mean-squared error (RMSE).

 test_surveys

 Assuming a stratified analysis as the default method for obtaining an index of abundance, a series of survey protocols can be tested using the test_surveys function.
 Provided a simulated population from sim_distribution and a series of survey protocols from expand_surveys, this function will simulate and analyze data from each survey using the sim_survey, run_strat and strat_error functions.
 Like sim_survey_parallel, this function operates in parallel and allows the specification of n_sims and n_loops, and the product of these two arguments equals the number of times each survey is simulated.
 Keep in mind that low numbers of n_sims and high numbers of n_loops will be less demanding on RAM, but may be slower, especially if the work is spread across few cores.
 Because most of the default settings of the functions match the case study settings, the code below will replicate the results from our case study (see S1 Appendix for more detail).
 The expand_surveys function sets up a series of 175 surveys to test (i.e. all possible combinations of the set_den, lengths_cap and ages_cap vectors) and the test_surveys function will run 1000 simulations of each survey and compare stratified estimates of abundance to the true abundance available to the survey.
+While test_surveys is set-up for testing key sampling effort settings (set_den, lengths_cap and ages_cap), other options can be assessed using independent calls of test_surveys as it accepts several arguments from sim_survey (q, trawl_dim, min_sets, age_sampling, age_length_group and age_space_group) and run_strat (length_group and alk_scale).